A Guide for Conveyor Proposals & Specifications

 If there are any doubts about the viability of a load, Hytrol runs a live testing facility.

-- What are the load dimensions?
-How tall, how wide, how deep is the load?
+- Load dimensions How tall, how wide, how deep is the load?
 Will the conveyor be handling consistent sizes or a mix of them?

-- How much does the load weigh?
+- Load weight?
 For the conveyor to run at necessary speeds, we’ll need to know how much each of the intended load items weigh.

 - Other factors: If we are using vision to sense and move the load, we’ll often need to know the color of the totes you’re using.
 Anything you can tell us about the load will be useful.